 Ungweme’s partnership with the Chikukwa Ecological Land Use Organisation (CELUO) and the Chikukwa Research Trust (CRT) is built on this shared vision: to support regenerative livelihoods, protect ecosystems, and create lasting value that benefits both people and the planet.

-Copyright © 2026 Ungweme Honey - All Rights Reserved.
+Copyright © 2026 Ungweme Global Bridge - All Rights Reserved.